Areen-Churi/areen-churi.github.io/docs/code.md

 }
 ```

-# question: "What is Hashing?",
+## question: "What is Hashing?",
-'''c
     answer:
       Hashing is a mathematical function that converts data into a string of letters and numbers that can't be reversed or decoded.
-Hashing is used in
-cybersecurity to protect sensitive information like passwords, documents, and messages.
-The process uses hash functions and algorithms to assign a numeric value
-to a string, which makes data retrieval faster and enables encryption
+Hashing is used in cybersecurity to protect sensitive information like passwords, documents, and messages.
+The process uses hash functions and algorithms to assign a numeric value to a string, which makes data retrieval faster and enables encryption

       unsigned long hash_function(const char *key, int array_size) {
         unsigned long hash_value = 0;
         const char *c;
         for (c = key; *c != '\\0'; ++c) {
           hash_value += *c;
         }
         return hash_value % array_size;
       }
-'''

- # question: "Why Hashing?",
+ ## question: "Why Hashing?",
     answer:
       Applications: